Law & Order: Special Victims Unit season 2: Guest stars

 In episode fifteen, "Countdown," Andrea Bowen played a key witness who helps the SVU track a serial killer.
 In the episode "Runaway", Kelly Karbacz played a teenage girl who goes missing.
 Sean Nelson guest-starred as an informant who helps the SVU search for her.
 About "Runaway" showrunner Neal Baer said, "That's the only episode ever broadcast just once on the network — because it was stinky."
 However, the producers still decided to showcase a scene from the episode in the Season 1 DVD extras to help analyze Cragen's character.

 In the eighteenth episode, "Manhunt", noted for exploring the partnership between Detectives Munch and Tutuola, R.E.
 Rodgers and Paul Sparks guest-starred as a serial killing duo.
 R.E.
 Rodgers' character is revealed to be the smarter of the two when he murders his partner and escapes to Canada.
 The second last episode, "Pique", featured Margot Kidder as a woman who sexually abuses her son (Chad Lowe), a disturbed killer whose sexual fetish is piquerism.
 In an interview with Larry King, Lowe talked about how exciting this role was.
-Specifically, "if you're playing a serial killer, you can't play them with judgement [sic].
+Specifically, "if you're playing a serial killer, you can't play them with judgment [sic].
 You have to try to get inside their minds.
 So the further removed it is from your own experience, the more of a challenge it is."